Exciting times to be part of – Lucy Bronze says England on ‘upward trajectory’

 “We are looking forward to the summer.
 We know it is going to be difficult, there are a lot of good teams, but we are feeling good and we just want to be ready when the tournament comes.”

-England will head to Belgium without Chloe Kelly, who also missed the Ashton Gate clash because of a foot injury.
+England will head to Belgium without Chloe Kelly, who also missed the Ashton Gate clash because of a foot injury, and Lauren James, who went off at half-time.

 “We assessed her again and realised it would be too early.
 Hopefully, it will not take too long.”

+James has returned to her club Chelsea for treatment on a hamstring injury, the Football Association said.

-Lauren James, meanwhile, went off at half-time, and Wiegman added: “She had a small moment on her leg, so we didn’t take any risks and took her out straightaway.
-I think it was her hamstring.”
+Speaking after the game, Wiegman said: “She had a small moment on her leg, so we didn’t take any risks and took her out straightaway.”

+Tottenham’s Jess Naz has replaced James in the squad for the match in Leuven.

+James’ injury is a blow to Chelsea, who play in the FA Cup and Champions League semi-finals in their next two matches.